JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/JAVA_Basics.md

     * This, in turn, improves the performance of collections that uses hash implementations when operated with String objects.
 5) **Performance**
     * It enhances the performance by saving heap memory and faster access of hash implementations when operated with Strings.
+### String, StringBuffer and StringBuilder
+- **Immutable**
+    * String is immutable, whereas StringBuffer and StringBuider are mutable classes.
+    * whenever we do String manipulation like concatenation, substring etc, it generates a new String and discards the older String for garbage collection.
+- **Thread Safe**
+    * String is immutable, so it is thread-safe
+    * StringBuffer is thread safe and synchronized.
+Synchronized is used internally for synchronization.
+StringBuffer provides Thread safety but on a performance cost.
+StringBuffer: all of its public methods are synchronized
+    * StringBuilder is not thread safe.
+StringBuilder is more faster than StringBuffer.